augini/augini/README.md

 ### Hi there !

-Take one step at a time:

 - 🌱 I’m currently learning AWS / Dart / DevOps
 - 👯 I’m looking to collaborate on React Native
-- 📫 How to reach me: atabekov.com

 <details open>
  <summary> 🆒 <b>Github Stats</b>: </summary>